-Tim has studied Zen Buddhism at the Village Zendo since 2007.
-He became a Dharma Holder (an assistant teacher at the Village Zendo) in October 2018.
-Tim has found studying and teaching the Alexander Technique to be highly complementary to Zen practice in all its aspects.
+Tim has studied Zen Buddhism at the Village Zendo since 2007, becoming a Dharma Holder in October 2018.
+He has found the Alexander Technique to be highly complementary to Zen practice in all its aspects.
 It was Zen that led Tim to the Alexander Technique, and he is grateful to have both practices informing each other and supporting his daily life.

-Prior to becoming a certified teacher of the Alexander Technique, Tim spent 15 years working as a security analyst at large financial institutions.
+Prior to becoming an Alexander teacher, Tim spent 15 years working as a security analyst at large financial institutions.
 Before embarking on his career as a security analyst, Tim worked as an artist in film, video and lighting design.
 He graduated from Columbia University with a Bachelor of Arts degree in Comparative Literature.

 A personal message from Tim

 “I used to feel excruciating pain at the base of my neck, extending into my left shoulder.
-What caused this pain or how to rid myself of it were mysterious to me.
+For years, the cause of this pain and how to rid myself of it remained unknown to me.
+This was intensely frustrating.
 I tried massage, physical therapy, exercising and stretching, but the pain always returned.